Axiara/Optix_UDT_To_Model_Demo/README.md

   -The lightweight Netlogic script in this example converts the UDT array into a object model that can be used in Optix.

   -The Model generated directly references the PLC tag array with node pointers, they don't just copy the values.
-So updates to variables are fast and are bidirectional.
+So updates to variables are fast and bidirectional.

 **To Use**